Hey-Robot/TibetSheets/docs/guide/FAQ.md

 # FAQ

 The content of this chapter collects the common problems that everyone has feedback.
-If the official documents and this list can’t answer your questions, I recommend you to [Official Forum](https://github.com/mengshukeji/Luckysheet/discussions)
+If the official documents and this list can’t answer your questions, I recommend you to [Official Forum](https://github.com/mengshukeji/Tibetsheets/discussions)

-## What is the difference between data and celldata in luckysheetfile?
+## What is the difference between data and celldata in tibetsheetsfile?

 **<span style="font-size:20px;">A</span>**: Use one-dimensional array format [celldata](/guide/sheet.html#celldata), after the initialization is completed, the data converted into a two-dimensional array format is used for storage and update, and celldata is no longer used.